bamcis-io/amazon-dynamodb-lock-client/README.md

 Make sure the `endpoint` variable is set to:

     endpoint = "http://localhost:4567";

+Or you can set the environment variable `dynamodb-local.endpoint` to the endpoint, which will set the endpoint variable.

 I've turned down the concurrent threads in the `ConsistentLockDataStressTest` class from 50 to 10 via the `numOfThreads` variable, my test platform didn't handle trying to manage that many tasks well.